yellowstonegames/SquidLib/README.md

 Current Features:
 --
 ###Ease Of Use
--	Standard GUI notation of (x,y) locations within the grid.
+-	Standard GUI notation of (x,y) locations within the grid
 -	Uses Swing components
 -	Any Font can be used
 -	Images may be used alongside characters in same panel